Divya180804/Master/ReadMe.txt

-This is the sample ReadMefile
+This is the initial ReadMe file.
-Adding few more lines of text
-Changes made in new branch: Updated_ReadMe
+Some new updates added.